kelvinlinkk/DialogJS/README.md

 - **Process Logic**: Supports the creation of conditional statements and loops, enabling the development of more intricate narrative structures and player interactions.

-- **Custom Font and Color Scheme**: Allows developers to personalize the visual appearance of the dialogue system by applying custom font styles and color schemes.

 ## Contribute

 We're always open to feedback, bug reports, and contributions.
 If you've found an issue or have an idea for making DialogJS better, go ahead and submit a pull request.
 Your help is super important in making DialogJS more awesome!